SunoSongContest/ssc.github.io/ssc6/how_to_submit_songs.md

 **Important:**
 * When you have submitted the form, please also send a direct message to one of @JoshuaSodil, @teemuth, or @jonathankennedy so we can contact you back for any corrections or acceptance.
-* When your song has been approved, your message will also include your <ins>voting password</ins>, which you will need when voting each week.
+* When your song has been approved, your acceptance message will also include your <ins>voting password</ins>, which you will need when voting each week.
 Keep it secret, keep it safe!

 We will keep it a surprise which songs will participate in each week… so stay tuned for the weekly playlist reveals every Monday!